-Code Section 162(m) limits to \$1 million annually the amount that can be deducted by a publicly held corporation for compensation paid to any of its top five executives (as indicated in the Summary Compensation Table for that year), unless the compensation in excess of \$1 million is performance based or meets certain other conditions.
-The Company has qualified the 1973 Plan as a performance based plan with respect to grants of options made at fair market value, and adopted the (1) senior executive incentive compensation plan and (2) performance unit plan, payments under which are intended to qualify as performance based compensation, but decided not to amend the Company's incentive compensation plan.
+Section 162(m) of the Internal Revenue Code of 1986, as amended ("Code") limits to \$1 million annually the amount that can be deducted by a publicly held corporation for compensation paid to any of its top five executives (as indicated in the Summary Compensation Table for that year), unless the compensation in excess of \$1 million is performance based or meets certain other conditions.
+Payments under the Senior Executive Plan and options granted under the 1973 Plan with an exercise price of at least fair market value are intended to qualify as performance based compensation exempt from the limitations of Section 162(m) of the Code.
+Payments under the short-term incentive compensation plans are not intended to qualify as performance based compensation and may be subject to the \$1 million deductibility limitation of Section 162(m) of the

-The Compensation Committee believes that the total direct compensation package consisting of base salary, bonus, stock options and performance units, is appropriate for the Company's executive officers and other executives, on the basis of competitive practice, along with the Company's performance against established short- and long-term financial performance goals.
+The Compensation Committee believes that the total direct compensation package consisting of base salary, bonus, and stock options, is appropriate for the Company's executive officers and other executives, on the basis of competitive practice, along with the Company's performance against established short- and long-term financial performance goals.